-If the side air bag has deployed, the air bag will not function again.
-The side air bag system (including the seat) must be inspected and serviced by a qualified technician in accordance with the vehicle service manual.
-If the air bag is not replaced, the unrepaired area will increase the risk of injury in a collision.
+If the side airbag has deployed, the airbag will not function again.
+The side airbag system (including the seat) must be inspected and serviced by an authorized dealer.
+If the airbag is not replaced, the unrepaired area will increase the risk of injury in a collision.

-Determining if the system is operational 🧩
+Determining if the system is operational

 The SRS uses a readiness light in the instrument cluster or a tone to indicate the condition of the system.
-Refer to Air bag readiness section in the Instrument Cluster chapter.
-Routine maintenance of the air bag is not required.
+Refer to Airbag readiness section in the Instrument Cluster chapter.
+Routine maintenance of the airbag is not required.